Intel-BMC/openbmc/README.md

 and prefers to make some simplifying assumptions of BMC capabilities, chipsets, and required features.

-### Can I upstream/release the code from this repository?
+### Can I upstream/release code from this repository?

 It very much depends on the component.
 While in general the answer ends up being "yes", prior approval should be granted, as this repo contains future